-- Ensure that human factors are considered during the design. - Encourage the involvement of voters with disabilities, low literacy, and language minorities.
+- Ensure that human factors are considered during the design of all systems across the voter journey. - Encourage the involvement of voters with disabilities, low literacy, and language minorities.

 Challenges for this Objective Risks to this Objective What steps and documentation should be required?
 Variations in state laws, and other political issues.
 What are the metrics for accepting the documentation of the process?
-How to require usability testing Meaningless reports that are loopholes allowing designers to 'game' the process. without over-specification?
+How to require usability testing Meaningless reports that are loopholes allowing designers to "game" the process. without over-specification?
 It could be possible to meet the process, but not produce a high quality system.